 In Gideon’s case, God pared down his force of 33,000 fighting men to 300.
 He did not want Israel to mistakenly think that their own power had delivered them, so He used a small army to reveal His strength.

 When the 300 blew their shofars and held up their torches, the Midianite soldiers turned on one another with their swords.

 Adonai has also helped the Jewish People to stand in these last days against armies more powerful than their own.

 Beginning with the formation of the state and the 1948 War of Independence, the modern nation of Israel continuously reveals that God can give us victory even when our own natural strength is inferior to the enemy’s.

-For instance, when five Arab nations joined forced to defeat the nascent nation, those nations were defeated themselves.
+For instance, when five Arab nations joined forces to defeat the young nation, they were defeated themselves.